 Big data can be defined as a concept used to describe a large volume of data, which are both structured as well as unstructured, and that gets increased day by day by any system or business.
 However, it is not the quantity of data, which is essential.
 The important part is what any firm or organization can do with the data matters a lot.
 Analysis can be performed on big data for insight and predictions, which can lead to a better decision and reliable strategy in business moves.

-What Is the 3Vs of Big Data?
+What Are the 3Vs of Big Data?

 This conception theory gained thrust in the early 2000s when trade and business analyst Mr. Doug Laney expressed the mainstream explanation of the keyword big data over the pillars of 3v's:

-- Volume: Organizations and firms gather as well as pull together different data from different sources, which includes business transactions and data, data from social media, login data as well as information from the sensor as well as machine-to-machine data.
+- Volume: Organizations and firms gather as well as pull together different data from different sources, which includes business transactions and data, data from social media, login data, as well as information from the sensor as well as machine-to-machine data.
 Earlier, this storage of data would have been an issue - but because of the advent of new technologies for handling extensive data with tools like Apache Spark, Hadoop, the burden of enormous data got decreased.

 - Velocity: Data is now streaming at an exceptional speed, which has to be dealt with suitably.
 Sensors, smart metering, user data as well as RFID tags are lashing the need for dealing with an inundation of data in near real-time.

 - Variety: The releases of data from various systems have diverse types and formats.
-They range from structured to unstructured, numeric data of traditional databases to non-numeric or text documents, emails, audios and videos, stock ticker data, login data, Blockchains' encrypted data or even financial transactions.
+They range from structured to unstructured, numeric data of traditional databases to non-numeric or text documents, emails, audios and videos, stock ticker data, login data, Blockchains' encrypted data, or even financial transactions.

 Importance of Big Data